 1.1 Strategic Approval

-(i) Unless stated below, all strategic developments require the production of an outline proposal (template 3.1 from the Template Shop ) which should be signed off by the School AD(T) and the Dean of School, and then submitted to Operations Committee for approval.
+(i) All strategic developments require the production of an outline proposal (template 3.1 from the Template Shop ) which should be signed off by the Dean of School and the School AD(T) , and then submitted to Operations Committee for approval.
 This should be accompanied by a financial assessment form which is obtained from the Finance Office.

 (ii) The following developments are categorised as strategic:

-all proposals for new programmes. i.e. new titles in the University's portfolio of programmes, even if they merely involve the reconfiguration of existing modules.
+all proposals for new programmes

-substantial revisions to an existing programme.
+substantial revisions to an existing programme with resource or academic implications of a strategic nature.
 This includes:

-a change of programme title or degree award (requires the completion of template 3.8 from the Template Shop ).
+a change of programme title or degree award

-the introduction of new modules constituting one third or more of a part of a programme

-amendments to one third or more of the modules in a part of a programme

-the adoption of a longer/shorter variant of the programme

 changes to the mode of delivery, such as a switch from conventional to distance learning methods across a whole programme the relocation of teaching e.g. to a site off-campus.

-proposals with resource or academic implications of a strategic nature, including proposals for new, or substantially amended, modules

-proposals to terminate or suspend a programme (requires the completion of templates 3.7, 3.9 respectively from the Template Shop ).
+proposals to terminate or suspend a programme

-(iii) Only once approval in principle has been given by Operations Committee are Schools expected to proceed to Operational Approval (see below) and develop detailed programme regulations and specifications, module specifications and evidence of consultations.
+(iii) Only once approval in principle has been given by Operations Committee are Schools expected to proceed to Operational Approval (see below) and develop detailed programme specifications, module specifications and evidence of consultations.

 1.2 Operational Approval